Minder (TV series): Ray Daley

 After Terry leaves, Arthur is persuaded by his brother Bert to give his son Ray (Gary Webster) a job.
 Ray is only a few years out of school, reasonably well educated, but directionless and on the fringes of dodgy company (mostly those he went to school with).
 He is appointed Arthur's "minder" and proves well able to handle the job, although he is also keen to "get into tie-wearing activities".
 To this end, he finds himself carrying out a wide range of jobs, from car mechanic ('The Immaculate Contraption') to barge navigation ('The Cruel Canal') and satellite dish installation ('The Roof of all Evil').
 Unlike Terry, Ray has no police record but that does not stop him being apprehended by police, and Arthur has to talk them into letting him go ('Cars and Pints and Pains').
 Ray is a snappy dresser, typically seen in designer suits, and not a heavy drinker, usually seen sipping mineral water or a "Saint Clements" (orange and lemon).
-Ray does not initially have a drivers licence but can handle most vehicles, including the beaten up old blue Ford Transit van from Arthur's lock-up.
+Ray does not initially have a driving licence but can handle most vehicles, including the beaten up old blue Ford Transit van from Arthur's lock-up.
 Like Terry, he has an eye for the ladies but the affairs are usually short.
 He eventually moves in with Gloria, a professional photographer, but she is frustrated to be playing second fiddle to Ray's sense of duty to Arthur's welfare.